matthewabrams/India-Television-Sales-Ecommerce/readme.md

 # Television Brands Sold In India

 Project is based on markets in India relating to sales in television products.
-Source of data came from [Kaggle](https://www.kaggle.com/danielgrijalvas/movies), dataset was webscraped from IMDb on July 2021 using Python.
-Conducted regression and cluster analysis, therefore drawing conclusions related to expenses and revenue of movie companies worldwide from 1980-2020.
-Made data-driven decisions by sharing recommendations how this movie company can increase its profit.
+Source of data came from [Kaggle](https://www.kaggle.com/datasets/devsubhash/television-brands-ecommerce-dataset) and Flipkart, an Indian ecommerce company.

 # Key Questions & Objectives